Treetrain1/Survival-Remastered/README.md

 Legacy versions of the modpack can be found at the CurseForge page, https://www.curseforge.com/minecraft/modpacks/survival-remastered

 ### Join the Discord!
-Here I will talk about development and post sneak peeks and community polls
+There, I will post development updates, sneak peeks, and community polls.

 ---